Redesigning the registration form to increase the conversion rate

 Iteration 2: Improving visual accents, structure and adding visual hints

-⬅️ Dropdowns in questions with a short list of predefined answers were substituted with radio buttons and checkboxes.
+Dropdowns in questions with a short list of predefined answers are now substituted with radio buttons and checkboxes.

-If based on the previous answers Step 4 is needed, user sees the questions; if Step 4 is not needed, instead of questions user sees a message explaining that this Step is not required.
-This approach allows us to keep a fixed number of steps in the progress indicator, and at the same time to remove the confusing combination of the “Finish Registration” button and an upcoming step.
+Now the logic is this: If based on the previous answers Step 4 is needed, user sees the questions; if Step 4 is not needed, instead of questions user sees a message explaining that this Step is not required.

 At this point, only the first iteration of the redesign has been implemented.
-It alone has provided a resulted in a significant improvement in the completion rate.
+It alone has provided a significant improvement in the completion rate.
 We expect that the second iteration will help us to reduce the drop-off rate even more.

 Based on this research, form length is the second reason for online form abandonment.
 Considering that stakeholders are not ready to remove any of the optional questions from the form, my next step will be to explore different options of postponing optional questions to a later time.